Close Banner

 Timeline for Planning a Ski Trip

-Skiing as a parent is a bit different from skiing as a single person, so it requires more planning.
-I remember those last-minute college ski trips that magically came together when there was an epic snowfall and I was able to hop in an SUV with someone else and crash on their lily pad with them and 10 to 20 other friends.
-I have fond memories of those ski trips as a younger frog — perhaps I have mentally blocked out the sleepless nights surrounded by snoring people and surviving on sugar and caffeine, because that definitely went with the territory.
-But now I have my husband, Leap, who is learning to ski, and two tadpoles hopping along on our mountain journeys.
-Most of our favorite ski destinations require a plane ride, which is not easy to do last-minute, plus our schedules are complicated.
-It also turns out my standards and operating hours have changed so that sleeping on a couch or floor with near strangers is no longer my idea of a vacation, so I have to put some thought and advance planning into my ski trips and meet the needs of a family that includes a toddler, a tween and adults.
+These days, I have my husband, Leap, who is still learning to ski, and two tadpoles hopping along on our mountain journeys.
+Most of our favorite ski destinations require a plane ride.
+That is not easy to do last-minute.
+Plus our schedules are more complicated.
+It also turns out my standards and operating hours have changed so that sleeping on a couch or floor with near strangers is no longer my idea of a vacation.
+I have to put some thought and advance planning into my ski trips.
+Plus, I have to meet the needs of a family that includes a toddler, a tween and adults.
 If you have a family to take care of, or are a mature adult who needs a proper bed and meal (thank you very much), you’re probably on board with me.
 This post will help you plan that perfect ski trip!

-Skiing During Holiday Periods
+Plan Ahead for Skiing During Holiday Periods

-Before we get started, let’s discuss holiday and peak skiing.
-The time of year you want to ski will heavily influence how early you need to start planning and booking.
-If you want to ski between Christmas and New Years or even President's Day, which are peak holiday times at ski resorts, ideally you’ll want to start looking at deals in spring or summer (and sometimes up to a year ahead if you want a prime location).
-For other times, like spring skiing, it is not that critical to book so early — you might even leap for some last-minute ski deals during late season.
+For other times, such as spring skiing, it is not that critical to book so early — you might even leap for some last-minute ski deals during late season.
 So take any recommendations involving the best time to book a ski vacation and move earlier by a few months if you are skiing at a peak time for the best availability and prices.
 If you are a more experienced skier who is lucky enough to live within driving distance from a ski destination, your timeline may be shorter and you be able to take off-peak trips without as much advance planning.

 Timeline for Planning a Ski Trip - Lift Tickets